alsugiharto/github_events_stream/README.md

 Assumptions made:
 - There is no limit in using the GitHub API requests
-- All the last version of libraries and their dependencies used in this solution are installed
+- All the last versions of libraries and their dependencies used in this solution are installed

 ## Libraries to install
 - git
 - python 3
-- csv
+- CSV
 - time
-- json
+- JSON
 - requests
 - pandas
-- datetime
+- DateTime
 - io
 - base64
 - matplotlib
 - flask-restful

 ## Files
 - `api.py`: The RESTful API app.
-Run this app to be able making the API request.
+Run this app to be able to make the API request.

 - `github_event_streamer.py`: The script that streams the GitHub events saving important data into events.csv.

-- `overview_visualisation.py`: The script that updates overview.png file to plot a bar chart.
+- `overview_visualisation.py`: The script that updates the overview.png file to plot a bar chart.

-- `events.csv`: The csv file consist of all the events recorded by the streaming script.
-The file already consist of some records for testing purpose.
+- `events.csv`: The CSV file consist of all the events recorded by the streaming script.
+The file already consists of some records for testing purposes.
 The file has 4 columns (from left to right): Event ID, Event Type, Date, Repository ID, Repository Name.

-- `overview.png`: The image file of a bar chart of number of events of each event recorded in the events.csv in the last 1 day.
+- `overview.png`: The image file of a bar chart of the number of events of each event recorded in the events.csv in the last 1 day.